Please refer to each festival’s website to check the most up-to-date event date and status information

 A festival honoring the Golden Age of Hollywood

 New World Film Festival

 Premiering in August at The American Theatre, in Hampton.
 This film festival features African American centered documentaries.
 The festival hopes to promote change and invoke a sense of social responsibility.

-Now in its 24th year, film lovers from all over are invited to see national and international movies from fascinating documentaries to full feature dramas created by award winning Jewish writers and filmmakers.
+Film lovers from all over are invited to see national and international movies from fascinating documentaries to full feature dramas created by award-winning Jewish writers and filmmakers.
 Guest speakers accompany several films, with opening and closing night venues boasting delicious cuisine.

 Save The Waves Film Festival is an international film tour and fundraiser for Save The Waves’ environmental programs and campaigns.
 Save The Waves documentary films and the Film Festival educate and inspire audiences to protect the coastline.